 Our full dataset contains 290,266 unique image-context pairs, which each have 7 QA pairs on average.
 GPT-4 generated context documents are associated with 7.1 QA pairs on average, whereas Wiki context documents are only associated with 5.7 QA pairs.
 This indicates that having GPT-4 generate both the context document and QA pairs simultaneously enables the acquisition of more QA pairs, which could be attributable to how the generation of the context document is conditioned on the subsequent task of producing QA pairs.

-\subsection{Question diversity}
+\subsection{Question Diversity}

 Table~\ref{tab:question-diversity} provides statistics on the diversity of questions in our dataset and other existing KB-VQA datasets.
 In addition to having nearly 50\% more questions then the next-largest dataset, our dataset also exhibits significantly greater question diversity.
 The only two existing datasets of comparable size, InfoSeek and Encyclopedic-VQA (Enc-VQA), contain significantly fewer unique questions; less than 1\% of questions in InfoSeek are unique, while fewer than 17\% are unique in Enc-VQA.
-In contrast, over 96\% of our questions are unique, which corresponds to 11x more unique questions than Enc-VQA.
-Questions from our dataset also exhibit a greater number of unique POS sequences, total vocabulary size, and mean word length.
-This points to the value of leveraging powerful MLLMs for synthetic data generation over simpler techniques (e.g., populating templates).
+In contrast, over 96\% of the questions in \dataset are unique, which corresponds to 11x more unique questions than Enc-VQA.
+Questions in \dataset also exhibit a greater number of unique POS sequences, total vocabulary size, and mean word length.
+This points to the value of leveraging powerful MLLMs for synthetic data generation over simpler techniques (e.g., templates).

-\subsection{Knowledge classification}
+\subsection{Knowledge Classification}